Atimca/Reactive-programming-Article/README.md

 */
 ```

-As you can see not that we expected.
-The solution is easy, let's add some thread protection.
-There are several solutions of course, but I'll use method with dispatch barrier.
+As you can see it's not that was expected.
+Race condition happens and it should be fixed.
+The solution is easy, let's add some thread syncronisation.
+There are several options how to achive this, but I'll use method with dispatch barrier.
 Here's the solution.

 ```swift
 class Observable<Element> {